 Not getting the look you want?
 Change your hook size or pattern until you do.
 Variegated yarns are dyed differently.
 A pattern that works for one will look completely different in another yarn choice.
 Keep experimenting until you find the look you find pleasing.

-Crochet How To: Zebra Hat – Horizontal Lines
+Crochet: How To Create a Zebra Stripe Hat – Horizontal Lines

-Because this pattern is worked in single crochet, the variegated yarn made wonderful and random stripes.
-Plus the bulk of the yarn gave it a boxed feeling for a fabulous and stylish hat, far from the hat shown in the directions in a chunky but soft yarn.
+Because this pattern is worked in single crochet, the variegated yarn made beautiful and random stripes.
+Plus the bulk of the yarn gave it a boxed feeling for a fabulous and stylish hat, far from the cap shown in the directions in a chunky but soft yarn.